 Pan-Seared Filet Mignon (Tenderloin Steak)

-PREP TIMEREST TIMECOOK TIMETOTAL TIME
+PREP TIMEREST TIMECOOK TIME

 pan-seared filet mignon; rare doneness